Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 Yeah.

-We all get tattoos like I was face.
+We all get tattoos with that guy's face.

 So the hunk and a few people in the middle haven't heard the show before.